bridgecrewio/aws-modernization-workshop-bridgecrew/content/kubernetes/40_pull_requests_and_ci/4003_blocking_with_ci.md

 To enable automated PR scanning on your repositories, goto the **Integrations **page at the bottom of the icon bar on the left.

-Then, click on **New Integration** and select **GitHub Actions** from the **CI/CD Systems** section
+Then, select **New Integration** and select **GitHub Actions** from the **CI/CD Systems** section

 ![alt_text](images/bcIntegrationsforCI.png "image_tooltip")

-A popout dialog will allow you to create a new Bridgecrew API token to be used by the GitHub Action, give the token a name and click next, twice.
+A pop-up dialog box will allow you to create a new Bridgecrew API token that GitHub Action will use.
+Give the token a name and click next twice.

 ![alt_text](images/bcGHAIntegration-1.png "image_tooltip")

-Follow the instructions on the “Add Environment Variable” page to ensure the API key is stored in our Github KustomizeGoat repository as a secret.
+Follow the instructions on the “Add Environment Variable” page to ensure the API key is stored in our GitHub KustomizeGoat repository as a secret.

 ![alt_text](images/githubActionsSecrets.png "image_tooltip")

-Within the GitHub repository settings, find **Security > Secrets** and select **Actions** then from the **Actions secrets **page above, select **New repository secret** and fill in the relevant details.
+Within the GitHub repository settings, navigate to **Security > Secrets** and select **Actions**.
+From the **Actions secrets **page above, select **New repository secret** and fill in the relevant details.

 ![alt_text](images/githubStoreBCAPIKey.png "image_tooltip")

-Finally, click **Add secret**, you will see the new secret listed in the **Actions secrets** page.
+Finally, select **Add secret** and you will see the new secret listed in the **Actions secrets** page.

 ![alt_text](images/githubRepoSecretDone.png "image_tooltip")

-Then back in Bridgecrew, click **Next** to access an example GitHub Action step, then click **Done** to exit the new integration setup!
+Back in Bridgecrew, select **Next** to access an example GitHub Action step.
+Then select **Done** to exit the new integration setup.

-## Adding the action to our github repository.
+## Adding the action to our GitHub repository.

-Github Actions are defined as workflow files within your code repository under the .github/workflows directory.
-To create an action, you’ll add a new file to this directory.
-If you already have workflows and are familiar with the workflow file format, you could add the Bridgecrew step section example we saw in the integration setup page to your own workflows for the same results.
+GitHub Actions are workflow files within your code repository under the .github/workflows directory.
+To create an action, you’ll need to add a new file to this directory.
+If you already have workflows and are familiar with the workflow file format, you can add the Bridgecrew step section example we saw in the integration setup page to your own workflows for the same results.

-To create a new workflow, select *“Actions”* within your *KustomizeGoat* forked repository, and then click on *“set up a workflow yourself”* to create a new, blank workflow.
+To create a new workflow, select *Actions* within your *KustomizeGoat* forked repository, and then select *“set up a workflow yourself”* to create a new, blank workflow.

 ![alt_text](images/githubGetStartedActions.png "image_tooltip")

-Name the new file bridgecrew.yaml
+Name the new file bridgecrew.yaml.

 ![alt_text](images/githubSaveBridgecrewYml.png "image_tooltip")

-Now we’ll replace the entire example / documentation contents shown by default with the workflow template provided below.
+Now we’ll replace the sample contents with the workflow template provided below.
 This takes the jobs section provided by the Bridgecrew integration instructions and wraps it in a fully functional GitHub Actions definition.

 ```